CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Vulnerability**
 - **Definition**: A weakness in a system that can be exploited to cause harm
-- **Context**: mcp-ssh-orchestrator addresses common SSH and MCP vulnerabilities
+- **Context**: MCP SSH Orchestrator addresses common SSH and MCP vulnerabilities

 ## W